If you recently moved to Canada, you may need to file a Canadian tax return. You must file if:

 - How do I report my NR4 slip?

-Filing your return if you have a spouse
+Filing with a spouse

 A deduction is something that is used to reduce your total amount of taxable income for the year.
 Below are common deductions for Canadians, along with information on whether you can claim them as a newcomer to Canada.